biglotteryfund/blf-alpha/controllers/apply-next/docs/validation-rules.md

-# Validation and Error Messages
+# Awards for All: Validation and Error Messages

+This file documents validation rules, conditions, and error message text for all fields that make up the Awards for All form.

 ## Application details